unclamped/bot-status/README.md

 1. Rename the `.env.sample` file to `.env`
 2. Modify the `.env` file to your needs
-- This applies for both Docker and non-Docker installations, since Docker automatically parses `.env` files
+- This applies for both Docker and non-Docker installations, since Docker automatically parses `.env` files If you want to run more than one bot at once, you should add each bot's settings, with their variable name followed by a _ and the number that follows the previous bot setting.

 ### Settings
 - Available settings: